Possible causes of cold feet include cold temperatures, stress, circulation issues, nerve disorders, and more.

 As simple as it seems, getting up and moving may be one of the easiest ways to warm the body and help blood flow to and from the feet.

-People who experience cold feet due to their desk job may benefit from getting up periodically and walking around the office.
+People who experience cold feet may benefit from getting up periodically and walking around, if possible.

-Getting blood circulating using cardioactivities, such as jogging or even doing jumping jacks, may be enough to keep the feet warm throughout the day.
+Getting blood circulating using cardio activities, such as jogging or even jumping jacks, may be enough to keep feet warm throughout the day.

 Socks and slippers

 Warm, well-insulated socks are important for people with cold feet.
-While indoors, it may also help to wear well-insulated slippers, especially if a person does not have carpeted or heated floors.
+While indoors, well-insulated slippers may also help, especially if a person does not have carpeted or heated floors.

 Keeping the feet bundled up is a great way to help them stay warm and prevent any additional heat loss.